Double rainbow appears at Buckingham Palace before Queen's death

-How 1 Major Natural Occurrence at Buckingham Palace Before Queen's Death Shock Many as Details Emerge
+How 1 Major Natural Occurrence at Buckingham Palace Before Queen's Death Shocked Many as Details Emerge

 Shortly before the passing of Queen Elizabeth II, the United Kingdom’s longest-serving monarch Buckingham Palace was beautified with a rainbow, Vanguard reports.